WHAT IS NEXT STEPS?

 We need to have an idea how many of you want to take advantage of this opportunity so we can design an event that will serve both students and invited companies.
 The general registration will help us determine how many students want to perform and how many want to participate in a DTM Design/Tech/Management interview.

 THIS YEAR, NEXT STEPS RUNS THROUGHOUT THE ENTIRE FESTIVAL.
 WE ARE GOING TO SET UP A ROOM FOR PEOPLE TO CREATE THEIR AUDITIONS (AND HELP DTM STUDENTS SUBMIT THEIR MATERIALS).
 COMPANIES AND SCHOOLS WILL BE PERMITTED TO KEEP THE MATERIALS FOR UP TO A MONTH TO MAKE ARRANGEMENTS TO DO CALLBACKS/INTERVIEWS

 To register for NEXT STEPS

-- Click on the Registration link.
+- Click on the REGISTRATION LINK ABOVE.